mhwewe/WarFrame-Prices/README.md

 9- maybe add a button next to the item name that opens the candle chart of price history

-10- Add auto refresh for all of the  items, also add a way to customize how long every refresh takes with the minimum of once per 5 seconds(so that the app does not crash)
+10- Add auto refresh for all of the  items, also add a way to customize how long every refresh takes with the minimum of once per 5 seconds(so that the app does not crash)(Added a refresh button instead)

-11- don'tlet the search button work until the last search has finished.
+11- don't let the search button work until the last search has finished.

 What I learned: